rss logo

 #!/usr/sbin/nft -f flush ruleset table inet filter { chain input { type filter hook input priority 0; } chain forward { type filter hook forward priority 0; } chain output { type filter hook output priority 0; } } table ip NAT { chain my_masquerade { type nat hook postrouting priority 100; policy accept; ip saddr { 10.50.8.0/24 } oifname "enp2s0" masquerade comment "outgoing NAT" } }

-• Enable nftables service with systemctl:
+• Enable the nftables service with the systemctl command:

 root@host:~# systemctl enable nftables.service